Do or Die (Dropkick Murphys album)

-Do or Die is the first studio album released by Boston's Irish-American punk band, Dropkick Murphys.
-It was released in 1998.
-A music video for the single "Barroom Hero" was released.
-This is the only album that featured original lead vocalist Mike McColgan, who went on to become a fireman before forming his own band, the Street Dogs.
+Do or Die is the debut studio album by American Celtic punk band Dropkick Murphys, released on January 27, 1998, through Hellcat Records.
+It was produced by Lars Frederiksen of the punk band Rancid.
+It is the only album that featured original lead vocalist Mike McColgan, who went on to become a fireman before forming his own band, the Street Dogs and is their first release with drummer Matt Kelly who joined the band in 1997 replacing their founding drummer Jeff Erna.